 THIS EVENT IS OPEN TO THE PUBLIC:

-Please join us for our upcoming speaker series with award winning author, mental health speaker and advocate Ross Szabo.
+Please join us for our 2022 speaker series with award winning author, mental health speaker and advocate Ross Szabo.
 Ross delivers an honest, relatable and informative approach to mental health and wellness.
-These events are open to the public and all are welcome to attend.
+He will be speaking at the following locations this spring.
 Please spread the word!

 For questions email: email@example.com

 Talking about emotions can be a challenge, but Ross’s brutally honest, relatable and humorous approach puts audiences at ease as they confront a difficult topic.

 When Ross was a freshman in college, everything on the surface seemed to be fine.
 He was making friends, getting good grades and had a fun social life.
 However, no one could have imagined how many emotions he was suppressing.
 Ross was diagnosed with bipolar disorder at age 16, was hospitalized for attempting to take his own life during his senior year of high school, and like so many other freshman, just wanted to fit in.
 He tried to hide what he was feeling to convince everyone that everything was ok, but that can only last for so long.
 Ross’s story resonates with the millions of college students who are putting on a happy face to hide their true emotions.

 Ross uses tasteful humor and insights to help participants understand common mental health conditions and individual differences.
 He also covers warning signs that students can look for in their friends and peers, as well as resources that can provide guidance in these sensitive situations.